Switching your mortgage

-To see if you are eligible to switch you need to think about:
+If you are eligible to switch you need to consider:

-- Your mortgage term remaining.
-Minimum and maximum loan terms can apply to you if you are switching.
-This means that lenders may not accept your application if you want a mortgage term over 30 years or less than five or ten years.
+- Mortgage term – minimum or maximum loan terms may apply when you are switching.
+For example, some lenders may not accept an application for a mortgage over 30 years or less than five years.

 Can I save money?

-- give an explanation if there is an increase in the interest rate
+- Give you an explanation if the interest rate goes up

 |Example – reviewing your LTV|